-We interact with the natural world in a variety of ways -- from gardening eating healthy food, to commuting by bike, to learning a new outdoor activity, to stopping to chat with a neighbor under the shade of a tree.
+We interact with the natural world in a variety of ways-from gardening to commuting by bike, to learning a new outdoor activity, to stopping to chat with a neighbor under the shade of a tree.
 These activities all foster a strong connection to our community and an interest in stewarding our natural environment.